Free-Nations-Region/FNR-Website/README.md

 Client and server never store any personally identifiable information, and our login-system relies solely on the NS Verification API.

+# Privacy-friendly Login
+In ordee to deliver on our pledge of not collecting any personal information (to include passwords,) our login system is completely based on the NationStates Verification API.
+This means that you login to the NationStates website (your trusted source), give a verification code they give you, and then we ask NationStates seevers if you are who you claim to be.
+Easy and more secure with privacy in mind.

+# Features for Everyone
+## Dispatch Backup
+This tool is executed enitely front-end and allows you to backup all of the dispatches of any nation.
+This whole process is also ratelimited to comply with NationStates API Rules.
+The ratelimit can also be manually increases by the user.
+The results of the backup can either by copied to the clipboard or downloaded as a .txt file.
+You must login to use this tool in order for us to properly comply with all NationStates API rules.

 ## Donate
 All of this development takes a lot of time, skill, and sweat.
 In addition, we must also maintain server costs.
 We maintain a transparent open budget via the Open Collective platform.
 If you like our tools and would